FREE TRAINING!

 When I was little, I stubbed my toe on our staircase (thankfully it was covered in fabric).
 I was going to walk up the stairs, and I just hit my toe.
 Although it happens to the best of us, I was so MAD at the staircase!
 (I'm not sure if that was a form of object personification which is a really common trait in autistic people, but that's beside the point.)
 And because I was so mad at the staircase, I wanted to hurt the staircase back.
 I obviously could not kick the staircase with the foot that I had just stubbed my toe with, so I used my other foot to kick the staircase, which led me to having two hurt feet!

 The reason I share this story is because it goes to show that neurodivergent individuals often can know logically that their all-or-nothing mentality isn’t helpful, just like knowing that eating an entire gallon of ice cream isn’t beneficial to your health or well-being (reminder: if you are going through extreme hunger, you are in a different situation.
 I ate multiple pints of ice cream on multiple occasions during my extreme hunger because I still had a lot of energy debt to pay off.)
-In the case of true overeating or true bingeing, all logic goes out the window.
+In the case of true overeating or true binge eating, all logic goes out the window.
 Your most primal instincts take over, and if there aren’t any guidelines in place that can help you accommodate your neurodivergent nervous system, you’re continuously going to set yourself up to engage in unhealthy coping mechanisms.
-Setting up your own constraints and learning how to set boundaries with food is something that’s very unique to each individual, which is why I don’t feel comfortable giving any advice or suggestions here.
+Setting up your own constraints and learning how to set boundaries with food in a way that doesn't feel restrictive or trigger demand avoidance is something that’s very unique to each individual, which is why I don’t feel comfortable giving any advice or suggestions here.
 But if you do want help in creating those accommodations for yourself, be sure to learn more about coaching with me HERE!

 Autism and Food Needing to "Make Sense"